Industry, Professional and University Opportunities:

-- If you are interested in meeting regularly with colleagues across CSU to discuss the topic of human behavior and energy use, brainstorm new ideas, and work towards collaborative projects in this area, please contact Jeff Muhs, Associate Director of the Energy Institute.
+- If you are interested in meeting regularly with colleagues across CSU to discuss the topic of human behavior and energy use, brainstorm new ideas, and work towards collaborative projects in this area, please contact Jason Quinn, Operating Director of the Energy Institute.

 - Do you have an active NSF award or one that expired less than five years ago?
 If you were a principal investigator (PI), co-PI, postdoc or senior personnel on the award or project, then you may be eligible for NSF’s Innovation Corps (I-Corps) program.

 - You and your team receive mentoring, entrepreneurial training and $50,000 for customer discovery.
-If you are interested, contact Jeff Muhs at the CSU Energy Institute and/or Steve Albers at CSU Ventures.
+If you are interested, contact Jason Quinn at the CSU Energy Institute.
 Learn more about our Tech-2-Market Training

 - Click here to learn more

-Summer internship activities are not limited to traditional laboratory research & development and can encompass topics as diverse as artistic endeavors, field work, communications, marketing, administrative support, entrepreneurship, and energy policy.
-This internship program will fund a mix of both faculty-led research internships and industry immersion internships.
+Summer fellowship activities are not limited to traditional laboratory research & development and can encompass topics as diverse as artistic endeavors, field work, communications, marketing, administrative support, entrepreneurship, and energy policy.
+This program will fund a mix of both faculty-led research fellowships and industry immersion fellowships.